medevs/local-ai-transcript/README.md

 git clone <repo-url>
 cd local-ai-transcript-app

+# Copy environment template and configure
+cp backend/.env.example backend/.env
+# Edit backend/.env with your LLM configuration

-# Start all services (frontend, backend, Ollama)
+# Start services (frontend + backend)
 docker compose up -d

-# Wait for services to start (Ollama will download the model on first run)
+# Wait for services to start (Whisper model downloads on first run)
 # This can take a few minutes depending on your internet speed

 # Open the app